rjjrbatarao/ArduinoZClaw/README.md

 > README Version 0.0.5 • Revised: April 19, 2026 • Ported By: rjjbatarao • [https://www.test.com](https://www.test.com)
 The smallest possible AI personal assistant for ESP32.

-zclaw is written in C and runs on ESP32 boards with a strict all-in firmware budget target of <= 888 KiB on the default build.
+ZClaw is written in C and runs on ESP32 boards with a strict all-in firmware budget target of <= 888 KiB on the default build.
 It supports scheduled tasks, GPIO control, persistent memory, and custom tool composition through natural language.

 The 888 KiB cap is all-in firmware size, not just app code.
 It includes zclaw logic plus ESP-IDF/FreeRTOS runtime, Wi-Fi/networking, TLS/crypto, and cert bundle overhead.